 Though most camping trips are meant to be fun, and often surpass the expectations of campers, there are those times in which camping trips can go wrong.
 It is best to be prepared for any type of situation while camping as this can ensure no one is hurt or starving while awaiting assistance.

-When you are camping with your family and friends make sure you pack enough clothing to last you during your camping trip.
+When you are camping with your family or friends make sure you pack enough clothing to last you during your camping trip.
 If you have kids, make sure you pack them extra clothes because kids tend to get dirty and wet.
 Normally on camping trips, out in the woods you don’t have a washing machine with you so bring a special cloth bag to put your dirty laundry in and make sure you wash them as soon as you get home.

 Even if you know the weather forecast during your camping trip, there’s always a chance that it will rain so you always have to come prepared.
 If it does, the fun doesn’t end there.
 In fact, there are many ways you can make your stay comfortable and even more fun even though it’s pouring outside.
 Remember, don’t think of it as an inconvenience, think of it as a challenge!